BEGIN ANYWHERE & FOUR SOLOS

 By arrangement with the Merce Cunningham Trust

 Begin Anywhere is a response to the inspirations and methodologies of legendary American choreographer Merce Cunningham and composer John Cage.
 John Scott, the award-winning Irish contemporary choreographer who has had extensive dialogue with Merce Cunningham Dance Company across the years, and Mel Mercier, the Tony-nominated composer and sound designer, and one of the original musicians in John Cage and Merce Cunningham’s Roaratorio, debut a new piece inspired by their shared histories within Cunningham and Cage’s artistic universe.
-This world premiere will be preceded by Four Solos by Merce Cunningham, an arrangement of four solos choreographed by Merce Cunningham: Changeling (1957), Solo (1975), and excerpted solos from RainForest (1968) and Travelogue (1977).
+This premiere will be preceded by Four Solos by Merce Cunningham, an arrangement of solos choreographed by Merce Cunningham: Changeling (1957), Solo (1975), 50 Looks (1979) and excerpted solo from RainForest (1968).
 The solos will be presented in a continuous dance event with music by John King.

 Irish Arts Center, New York City, NY, USA